Project Entangle ATSC 3.0 Base Stack

 Documentation and Sample Code

-Documentation for using the layer libraries can be found under the Documentation links to the left.
+Documentation for the layer libraries can be found under the Documentation links to the left.

 Various tools utilizing the layer libraries to convert baseband or alp to higher level representations can be found in the enatsc3-base/enatsc3-tools folder.
 Note that tools starting with “alp2XXX” generally accept either ALP or baseband.

 The atsc3BasebandToFMP4 sample app is provided in enatsc3-base/enatsc3-examples.
-This is a comprehensive example which receives an emission via an Airwavz USB tuner or a capture file, tunes to a service given it’s major/minor number, and receives the fMP4 media and signaling associated with the service.
+This is a comprehensive example which receives an emission via an Airwavz or HDHomerun tuner, tunes to a service given it’s major/minor number, and receives the fMP4 media and signaling associated with the service.
 The example writes these objects to files.